Carcross And Surrounding Area Travel Guide

 Annie Lake Road

 Annie Lake Road at km 140 is the centre of the Hamlet of Mount Lorne.
-The community has a golf course with a spectacular view of maintains and for a 12 km ski trail in winter.
+The community has a golf course with a spectacular view of mountains and a 12 km ski trail in winter.
 The Carbon Hill Sled Dog Race happens each February.

 Kookatsoon Lake Recreation Site